 Even – and this is crucial – is the intervention likely to be successful?

-We bring in our trained, experienced social worker to work with the people who’ll be present.
+We bring in our trained, experienced counsellors to work with the people who will be present.
 Each family member, friend, and colleague should prepare.
 In a caring way, they usually cover four areas: an example of the alcoholic or addict’s behaviour that has harmed them or caused problems; the reasons why they believe the person is an alcoholic or addict; why they wish the person would address the problem; and the consequences if he or she doesn’t, whether it be termination of employment, divorce, custody of the children, or withdrawal of friendship.
-(It’s important that people are prepared to follow through on these actions.)
+It’s important that people are prepared to follow through on these actions.

 Only then is the real intervention possible.

-But a successful intervention – now that is a beautiful thing, in the feelings of relief and hope and new courage.
-Staff and family and friends walk away with an entirely new lease on life.
+A successful intervention generates feelings of relief, hope and courage.
+Staff, family and friends walk away with a new lease on life.

 The hardest part in any addiction scenario can be asking for help.